Lenny Krayzelburg: Difficulties, perseverance

-A couple of months later he had to undergo surgery on his left shoulder, following a fall while running on a treadmill, after which he had to take a year off swimming.
+After the Maccabiah games, he underwent surgery on his left shoulder, following a fall while running on a treadmill, which required him to take a year off of training.

 In September 2003, Krazelburg split from his coach Mark Schubert, to start training under Dave Salo, who also coached Aaron Peirsol.
 Peirsol was considered by many to be Krayzelburg's successor.
-Working with Salo, Krayzelburg changed the style of his stroke, particularly due to his shoulder injuries.
+Working with Salo, Krayzelburg changed the style of his stroke to account for his shoulder injuries.